Skip to main content

 Do the AI interviewers really read my portfolio?

 Add a portfolio URL and the AI reads it automatically, factors it into the AI interviewer lineup, and quotes your projects directly during the interview.
 From generating questions to scoring and the report, the whole thing is done by AI — no human reviews your work or runs the interview.
-Add a job post too and we check you against its requirements.
+Add the job description too and we'll check you against its requirements.

 How does voice work?